COVID-19 and Faithful Community

 Other online and outdoor worship opportunities are also be available at various times, so stay tuned.

-Many of our other church activities have resumed in person with masks and physical distancing, while some have moved online.
+Many of our other church activities have resumed in person with masks for those who aren’t fully vaccinated and physical distancing, while some have moved online.
 Check in with each event or group or call the church office to see how it is being held.
-When the weather allows it, some might also meet outside.
+When the weather allows it, some might also meet outside, where masks are optional.

 Board directors and small group leaders, click here for guidance from our Congregation Planning Council.